JianJiaT/tp/docs/DeveloperGuide.md

 3. The `FileManager` class writes the string representation to the file
 4. When the application is started, the `GeneralFileParser` class reads the string representation from the file and deciphers the `SaveableType` using the `FileKeyword` class
 5. The `GeneralFileParser` class then removes the keyword using the `FileKeyword` class and creates an `AddExpenseFromFileCommand` object with the original string representation as a parameter
-6. The `AddExpenseFromFileCommand` object is executed, and the string representation is passed to the `Expens` class to create the `Expense` object
+6. The `AddExpenseFromFileCommand` object is executed, and the string representation is passed to the `Expense` class to create the `Expense` object

 The following code snippet shows how the GeneralFileParser class is used to parse the data in the files:
 ```java